-Razer have gone all out to make sure this phone can endure prolonged sessions of the best mobile phone gaming experience possible.
+Razer have gone all out to ensure that this phone can facilitate the best mobile phone gaming experience possible.
 The standout specification of the Razer 2 is the impressive screen refresh rate that helps to bolster the fairly standard Adreno 630 GPU within the phone.
-But with “vapor cooling” the device can withstand much more than just a brief stint here or there and can maintain higher performance for longer.
+But with “vapour cooling” the device can withstand much more than just a brief stint here or there, and can maintain higher performances for longer.
 The screen is super sharp and crisp with a 513 ppi density, and did we mention the refresh rate?

-Mobile gaming really comes into its own when you can use a controller as the touchscreen is less than ideal for fast paced games.
-The Razer Raiju mobile phone controller is responsive over Bluetooth, but for those wanting the minimum lag possible, then the USB-C connector is the way to go!
+Mobile gaming really comes into its own when you can use a controller, as the touchscreen is less than ideal for fast paced games.
+The Razer Raiju mobile phone controller is responsive over Bluetooth, but for those wanting as little of a lag as possible, then the USB-C connector is the way to go.

-The Razer is one of the most impressive gaming flagships around at the moment and it only being their second dip into smartphones.
-The super-fast display just feels right with system animations such as flicking between apps.
-A polished, well rounded, and not overly garish for day to day use, the Razer 2 is one of our favourite phones both on aesthetics and performance.
+The Razer is one of the most impressive gaming flagships around at the moment even though it's only their second smartphone model.
+The super-fast display is ideal with system animations such as moving between apps.
+It's polished, well rounded, and not overly garish for day to day use.
+The Razer 2 is one of our favourite phones on both aesthetics and performance.

-We have a lot of great contracts available to compare on Compare and Recycle, or opt for sim-free on Amazon.
+We have a lot of great contracts available to compare here at Compare and Recycle, or you can opt for sim-free on Amazon.

 Xiaomi Black Shark 2 Helo Edition - Best Budget Gaming Phone